oligot/swagger_documentation_generator/README.md

 		  ...
 		end
 ```
-The parameters for each object can be taken from the [swagger specs](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).Remeber for nested objects, to first declare the object before the reference.
+The parameters for each object can be taken from the [swagger specs](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).
+Remember for nested objects to first declare the object before the reference.

 ### Legal Annotations
-Following a list of the swagger objects and their corresponding annotations:
+Following is a list of the swagger objects and their corresponding annotations:
 #### class note section
 annotation | swagger object
 -----------|---------------